imprint* EVENTS

 ‘Staying with the Trouble’ with Rofe Street Gallery

-Presented as a fundraiser for humanitarian aid in Palestine, the exhibition holds space for art as solidarity.
-The works gathered here insist that care is not abstract; it is material, situated, and urgent.
-By attending closely to the fragile, interdependent threads that bind us, Staying with the Trouble asks how we might respond, with clarity, courage, and compassion, to the crises we inherit and the futures we are still shaping.
+Presented as a fundraiser for humanitarian aid in Palestine, the exhibition held space for art as solidarity.
+The works gathered here insisted that care is not abstract; it is material, situated, and urgent.
+By attending closely to the fragile, interdependent threads that bind us, Staying with the Trouble asked how we might respond, with clarity, courage, and compassion, to the crises we inherit and the futures we are still shaping.